csengineer13/homeside-code-kata/README.md

 - [x] Setup basic submission form
 - [x] Pass data AND file, create basic new entry, refresh table's data
 - [x] Pull "file" into a seperate linked table
-- [ ] Move step 3's buttons to the main navigation bar [Not ideal for "actions", but will suffice for now]
+- [x] Move step 3's buttons to the main navigation bar [Not ideal for "actions", but will suffice for now]
-- [ ] Wire buttons up to load different content in modal
+- [x] Wire buttons up to load different content in modal
+- [ ] Get correct type to save on submit
 - [ ] Add clientside validation for basic form
 - [ ] Add "toast" notifications for SubmitTask method on front-end
 - [ ] Select2 for user form select